What Causes Tooth Stains?

-Unattractive tooth stains can be embarrassing, and stop you from smiling.
-So what causes tooth discoloration and what you can do to get it rid of it?
+Unattractive tooth stains can be embarrassing and stop you from smiling.
+So what causes tooth discoloration and what you can do to get rid of it?

 The answer is not simple.
-No one’s teeth are completely white and to certain limit our teeth do become dull due to several factors.
-But everyone is born with a little different tooth shade, with some whiter than other.
-Irrespective of you treat your teeth will hugely decide their color.
+No one’s teeth are completely white and to a certain limit, our teeth do become dull due to several factors.
+But everyone is born with a little different tooth shade, with some whiter than others.
+Irrespective of how you treat your teeth will hugely decide their color.

-- Drinks/foods: Wines, colas, tea, coffee and some fruits and vegetables like potatoes and apples can stain your teeth.
+Wines, colas, tea, coffee, and some fruits and vegetables like potatoes and apples can stain your teeth.

-- Poor dental hygiene: Irregular brushing and flossing to clean plaque and stain-producing stuff like tobacco and coffee can lead to discolored tooth.
+Irregular brushing and flossing to clean plaque and stain-producing stuff like tobacco and coffee can lead to discolored teeth.

-- Health problems: A number of disease that affect dentin and enamel can cause tooth discoloration.
-Their treatment can also affect color of your teeth.
-For example chemotherapy and head and neck radiation can cause teeth discoloration.
-Additionally, some infections in pregnant moms can lead to discolored tooth in the infant by affecting enamel development.
+A number of diseases that affects dentin and enamel can cause tooth discoloration.
+Their treatment can also affect the color of your teeth.
+For example, chemotherapy and head and neck radiation can cause teeth discoloration.
+Additionally, some infections in pregnant moms can lead to discolored teeth in the infant by affecting enamel development.

-- Medicine: The antibiotics doxycycline and tetracycline are known to affect the color of teeth of children whose teeth are still developing.
-Mouth washes and rinses containing cetylpyridinium chloride and chlorhexidine can also discolor your teeth.
-Drugs for high blood pressure, antipsychotic drugs and antihistamines are also known to cause teeth discoloration.
+The antibiotics doxycycline and tetracycline are known to affect the color of teeth of children whose teeth are still developing.
+Mouthwashes and rinses containing cetylpyridinium chloride and chlorhexidine can also discolor your teeth.
+Drugs for high blood pressure, antipsychotic drugs, and antihistamines are also known to cause teeth discoloration.

-- Trauma: Like injury from an accident can affect enamel formation in young children whose teeth are still developing.
-This can also lead to discolored teeth in case of adults.
+Trauma: Like injury from an accident can affect enamel formation in young children whose teeth are still developing.
+This can also lead to discolored teeth in the case of adults.